 Fantasy and Reality Book EndsIn the beginning, we have Peter imagining his life in New York city as publisher and author Will Attenton.
 In the end, we have Peter really in New York City as an author using his real name.

-Peter's internal conflictPeter clearly had a conflict between wanting to deny his very existence and wanting closure over his family's death.
+Peter clearly had a conflict between wanting to deny his very existence and wanting closure over his family's death.
 Peter did not use the convenient methods of looking into his past, such as Googling his name.
 And yet he wanted to do research into Peter Ward, instead of simply burning all of the reminders of the Ward family.
 His desire to deny his past manifested itself in Libby's image.
 Libby had insisted the girls were sick with fever, while Peter saw the gunshot wounds on the girls.
 Similarly, Libby was reluctant to talk about what happened the night of the shooting.
 Finally, Libby never supported Peter's quest to find out what had happened.